The JSE-listed Imperial group plans to exit its Logistics International business, says CEO Mohammed Akoojee.

 Reporting on the numbers, Akoojee said the two periods were markedly different, as 2019 included no effect from the global Covid-19 pandemic.

-He added that he was “quite pleased” with the business’ recovery from the previous six months to the six months under review.
+He added that he was “quite pleased” with the business’s recovery from the previous six months to the six months under review.

-He estimated the revenue lost during the period owing to Covid-19 at around R1.6-billion, with operating profit suffering a R220-million dent.
+He estimated the revenue lost during the period, owing to Covid-19, at about R1.6-billion, with operating profit suffering a R220-million dent.